nsidc/granule-metgen/README.md

  8 = The `geospatial_bounds` netCDF file global attribute contains spatial boundary information as a WKT POLYGON string.
-When present and `prefer_geospatial_bounds = true` is set in the .ini file, MetGenC will use this attribute instead of coordinate variable values to generate spatial representations of granules in collections with a GEODETIC granule spatial representation.
+When present and `prefer_geospatial_bounds = true` is set in the .ini file, MetGenC will use this attribute instead of coordinate variable values to generate spatial representations of granules in collections with a GEODETIC (= gpolygon) granule spatial representation.
    If the `geospatial_bounds_crs` attribute is also present in netCDF files, coordinates will be transformed to EPSG:4326 if needed.
-The corresponding .ini parameter is `prefer_geospatial_bounds` = true/false.
+OC .ini attributes for this are `time_start_regex` and `time_coverage_duration`.

  9 = The `geospatial_bounds_crs` netCDF file global attribute specifies the coordinate reference system for the coordinates in the `geospatial_bounds` global attribute.
 It can be an EPSG identifier (e.g., "EPSG:4326")